An analytical optimization of plasma density profiles for downramp injection in laser wake-field acceleration: Abstract

 \section{Abstract}

-We propose and detail a multi-step analytical procedure, based on an improved fully relativistic plane model for Laser Wake Field Acceleration, to tailor the initial density of a cold diluted plasma to the laser pulse profile, so as to control and optimize the partial wave-breaking of the plasma wave and maximize the acceleration of small bunches of electrons self-injected by the first wave-breaking at the density down-ramp, at least in the first stages of their acceleration phase.
-We find an excellent agreement with the results of Particle In Cell simulations obtained with the same input data.
+We propose and detail a multi-step analytical procedure, based on an improved fully relativistic plane model for Laser Wake Field Acceleration, to tailor the initial density of a cold diluted plasma to the laser pulse profile, so as to control the spacetime localization and features of wave-breakings of the plasma wave and maximize the early stage acceleration of small bunches of electrons self-injected by the first wave-breaking at the density down-ramp.
+We find an excellent agreement with the results of 1D Particle In Cell simulations obtained with the same input data.

 {\bf Keywords:} \ Laser-plasma interactions; Hamiltonian systems; plasma wave; longitudinal wave-breaking; relativistic electron acceleration.